The 3 Biggest Challenges To Starting A Nursing Career (And How To Get Past Them)

 One great aspect of having a nursing career is that nurses work many different kinds of shifts, at all times of the day and night.
 Some possible schedules include eight or 12-hour shifts, day shift (7 am-7 pm), mid-shift (12 am-12 pm), and night shift (7 pm-7 am).
 Also, many nurses only work on the weekends.
 There are not many professions that offer that kind of work flexibility!

-Also, many accredited nursing programs are almost entirely online, and you can fit your studies at any time that works for you.
+Also, many accredited nursing programs are almost entirely online, and you can fit your studies at any time that works for you!

-Nursing career challenge 2: “School is expensive.”
+Nursing Career Challenge #2: “School is expensive.”

 Money is always going to be a factor when you’re trying to figure out precisely what kind of career you want to pursue, and nursing is no exception.
 Whether you will have to take a pay cut or you’re worried about the costs of getting your qualifications, there are always things that you can do to get a grip on your money concerns.